 He holds a B. Sc.
 (Engineering) from Queen’s University, an M. Eng. from McMaster, and an MBA from the Schulich School of Business at York University, and an LL.M in Energy & Infrastructure Law from Osgoode Hall Law School in Toronto (2021).
 He has been a licensed professional engineer in the province of Ontario since 2000.
 He lives in Aurora with his wife and three kids.

 Isobel has backpacked, hiked and canoed in various regions of Canada (Ontario, Alberta, British Columbia, Northwest Territories and Yukon) and frequently cycles in Europe.
-She continues studies at The Toronto School of Art; her paintings have been exhibited in several group shows.
+Isobel sits on several Boards and continues art studies; her paintings have been exhibited in several group shows.
+Isobel is a member of the Fundraising and Outreach Committee and has been on the Board since 2017.

 Kathryn Bakos is Director, Climate Finance and Science at the Intact Centre on Climate Adaptation, where she assesses the impact of climate change on specific industry sectors and the broader capital markets.
 Kathryn is developing guidance to help investment professionals integrate climate change and extreme weather risk into forward-looking portfolio analysis to minimize associated risk.
 By extension, her research will influence companies to adapt to climate change in an effort to minimize risk/exposure.
 Kathryn holds an Honours B.Sc in Biological Science, University of Toronto, specializing in Environmental Science and is a candidate for the Master of Environment and Business program at the University of Waterloo.